internetarchive/strainer/README.md

 Arguments:

   -h  --help                 Print help information
   -f  --file                 Frontier file(s) to process, can be .gz files.
-  -m  --max-host-occurence  Max number of a occurence of a given host to accept
+  -m  --max-host-occurrence  Max number of a occurrence of a given host to
-                            in the final seed list.
-If an host is parsed more than X times, new occurences of that host past that limit will be excluded. -1 value means no limit.
+                             accept in the final seed list.
+If an host is parsed more than X times, new occurrences of that host past that limit will be excluded. -1 value means no limit.
+Default: -1 -e  --excluded-hosts       Specific hosts to exclude from the final seed list.
-                            Default: -1
-  -e  --excluded-hosts      Specific hosts to exclude from the final seed list.
       --temp-dir             Temporary directory to use for the key/value database.
 Default: /tmp
 ```